-GO Electromagnetic vs. Gravitational Waves
+Contrast of Nature Electromagnetic vs. Gravitational Waves

-• Electromagnetic (light etc.)
+Electromagnetic (light etc.)

 - " Speed of light

 - " Action is transverse to direction of propagation

-- " Polarizations at 90^O
+- " Polarizations at 90°

 - " Two charges, +, -

-- " Accelerating charge
+- " Source: Accelerating charge

 - " Measurable signal from one electron shaking at modest speeds

 - " Signal (photons) travels in space-time

-• Gravitational waves:
+Gravitational waves:

 - " Speed of light

 - " Action is transverse to direction of propagation

-- " Polarizations at 450
+- " Polarizations at 45°

 - " One charge: mass

-- " Accelerating masses
+- " Source: Accelerating masses

 - " Measurable signal requires a star shaking at nearly the speed of light

-- " Signal (gravitons) is space-time warping
+- " Signal (gravitons) is spacetime warping